-Revision note:We have updated our label photos.
+Revision note:We have added information about the release of Mercury 8016.
+We have updated our label photos.
 Saul Smaizys (email, August 23, 2016) reports an RCA Victor test pressing of the previously unknown QB-3312-1, "Cherry Red Blues."
 This track is from T-Bone Walker's first session of October 10, 1944.
 Besides confirming the existence of additional sides from that session, it nails down RCA Victor as the source for the Rhumboogies with matrix numbers in the (D#)-QB-3300 series.
 And the rediscovered performance is well worth restoring and releasing.

 The Rhumboogie Label, which operated from 1944 to 1946, represents the earliest flowering of independent label activity in Chicago during the postwar era.
 Actually, Rhumboogie got a jump by starting up in October 1944, before World War II ended.
 The label was the product of the convergence of two remarkable events in the black entertainment industry in Chicago--the rise of the great Rhumboogie Club at 343 East 55th (Garfield Boulevard) as the most prestigious and exciting black and tan in the city, and the emergence of its prize star, T-Bone Walker, who became an entertainment phenomenon during the war years, first in Los Angeles and then in Chicago.
 Charlie Glenn, the owner of the Rhumboogie, decided to put out some promotional recordings on T-Bone Walker to exploit the tremendous impact the pioneer of blues electric guitar was making on the city.
 That was the birth of the Rhumboogie label.
 But first we must step back in time, to the early 1930s.